 The ketogenic diet was first a therapeutic diet, one that was medically prescribed or recommended as a mode of treatment for a chronic disease.
 It was first popularized in the early 1900 – as an alternative to fasting – which was one of the treatments for epilepsy at that time.

 The ketogenic diet is high in fat, moderate in protein, and low in carbohydrates.
 By modifying the ratio of macronutrients and reducing the intake of carbohydrates, the body is shifted into a state of ketosis.
-Ketosis means that the body has modified the way it fuels itself by
+Ketosis means that the body has modified the way it fuels itself by using fat molecules instead of carbohydrates.
+Think of it as using electricity, instead of burning wood to heat your house.

 In a state of ketosis, your body produces ketones and requires less insulin.
 This is the main reason why the ketogenic diet is effective for health conditions and weight loss.